|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

 History of Dental Implants

-Here at J.J.
+Here at Ashley Bennett and J.J.
 Perkiomaki DMD PC in Portland, OR we understand how important the educational aspect of what we do is to our patients.
 Before you decide on a large dental procedure like dental implants, you should know a few things about them and how they work.
 Dental implants represent the most impressive and health conscious way to replace teeth that has ever existed, but they weren’t always the pinnacle of cutting-edge technology.
 Dental implants have seen much use in many different cultures throughout history.

 Dental Implants Date Back a Long TimeDental implants have been around for many hundreds of years in the archaeological record.
 The earliest known dental implant is believed to be found in China where the ancient culture replaced missing teeth with carved bamboo pegs.
 Roughly 3000 years ago there is evidence that the Egyptians used copper to replace missing teeth in a sarcophagus after death in a ritual that was meant to make the body whole.
 This would be the first evidence of metal being used to replace a missing tooth, even if it was placed posthumously.
 Archaeological evidence suggests that around 2000 years ago a Celtic man had a dental implant-like iron tooth placed in his mouth posthumously.